AlbertoJBaez/Cloud-Input-Final-Project/README.md

 #### The components of our deployment

-We will have to make sure to build a pipeline that ensures the smooth and stable provisioning of data following **CI/CD** best practices.
+**CI/CD**: We will have to make sure to build a pipeline that ensures the smooth and stable provisioning of data following **CI/CD** best practices.

 - Services: GitHub Actions.

-Once the provisioning is adequate, we will launch the data provided by the Full-Stack and Data team to **deploy the application in the cloud**.
+**Deployment**: Once the provisioning is adequate, we will launch the data provided by the Full-Stack and Data team to **deploy the application in the cloud**.

 - Services: AWS App runner, AWS ECR, AWS RDS, Docker.

-The deployment must **comply with the required security standards**.
+**Cibersecurity**: The deployment must **comply with the required security standards**.
 This will be done under the guidelines of the cyber security team, who will have the necessary permissions to request the relevant security services in our cloud.

 - Services: AWS Firewall Manager, AWS Firewall Manager